mw44118/splash-financial-code-test/README.rst

 per month, which user deposited the most and how much it was
 ------------------------------------------------------------

+Script is `highest-monthly-deposits.sql <highest-monthly-deposits.sql>`_
-Script is `highest-monthly-deposits.sql` and results are in `reports/highest-monthly-deposits.csv`.
+and results are in `reports/highest-monthly-deposits.csv <reports/highest-monthly-deposits.csv>`_.

 per month, which user had the most transactions and how many
 ------------------------------------------------------------

+Script is `most-monthly-transactions.sql <most-monthly-transactions.sql>`_
-Script is `most-monthly-transactions.sql` and results are in `reports/most-monthly-transactions.csv`.
+and results are in `reports/most-monthly-transactions.csv <reports/most-monthly-transactions.csv>`_.

 How I did it
 ============